Fancy an acoustic beauty? The Gretsch G9500 Jim Dandy Flat Top Acoustic is a superb guitar that you’ll be happy to lay your callused hands on!

 Gretsch includes a 12 gauge D’Addario string set right off the bat which is fine for beginners and most intermediates.
 It’s actually okay for pros too- as this thickness of strings lends well to fingerstyle and blues, and has a fairly fat tone.

 I do a lot of string bending and string note runs, and prefer to be able to play fast passages, and lighter string gauges just react better to my fingers.
-So, I would swap the stock strings out for an inexpensive set of lighter strings, but you don’t necessarily have to.
+So, I would swap the stock strings out for an inexpensive set of lighter strings like the Martin Light, but you don’t necessarily have to.

 It’s a well-made acoustic guitar, so of course- it sounds great for casual strumming and campfire gigs.
 It’s also good for anything from folk to delta blues and bluegrass, so you don’t have to worry about not being able to play something on this.